List of Modern Family characters: Dylan Marshall

-The Pritchett-Delgado family
+The Pritchett family

 Jay Pritchett

-Jay Francis Pritchett (Ed O'Neill) is the father of Claire, Mitchell, and Joe; husband of Gloria; maternal grandfather of Haley, Alex, Luke; and paternal grandfather of Lily; father-in-law of Phil and Cam; and step-father of Manny.
-He is the owner of a closet company and is presumably the wealthiest family member and, occasionally, the family's chieftain in many situations.
+Jay Francis Pritchett (Ed O'Neill) is the father of Claire, Mitchell, and Joe; husband of Gloria; maternal grandfather of Haley, Alex, Luke; and paternal grandfather of Lily and Rexford; father-in-law of Phil and Cam; and step-father of Manny.
+He is the ex-owner of a closet company and is presumably the wealthiest family member and, occasionally, the family's chieftain in many situations.
 Jay has a dry and sarcastic sense of humor.
 As with his son and daughter, Jay is generally more realistic, mild-mannered, and sensible than his partner, Gloria, who is unashamed because Jay is many years her senior.
 A recurring plot involves Jay's relationship with his son Mitchell, which became more complicated due to Jay's reaction to Mitchell's sexual orientation.
 Humor and plot points are also derived from Jay's relationship with his son-in-law Phil; Jay often mistreats and antagonizes him despite Phil's constant attempts to gain Jay's approval.
 Nevertheless, Jay thinks very highly of Phil, despite their differences, and said so in Season 3.
+Jay also believes that Alex will eventually become "leader" of the family after him, as she is the only other capable person who can manage the other family members' eccentricities.

 Ed O'Neill portrayed Jay Pritchett, the father of four, husband of his second wife, Gloria.

 Jay has several masculine character attributes, including a fondness for sports and model airplanes.
 Jay is also shown to be compassionate occasionally, showing affection for members of the extended family, particularly to Manny, his step-son; their relationship seems to become more positive as the series progresses, eventually becoming a typical father-son relationship, and Jay eventually comes to see Manny as his third child.
 The third season's finale reveals that Gloria is pregnant, but Jay does not know yet.
 In the first episode of the fourth season, Gloria tells Jay and he tells her that it's the greatest news he has heard.
 The baby was male, which relieved Jay because it says in the episode "Snip" that he was afraid of having a girl.
 Jay is a dog-lover.
-He sometimes goes overboard in treating his dog, Stella, as his favorite member of the family, much to Gloria's chagrin, and Jay is thrilled when he realizes that Joe is not allergic to Stella, but to Gloria's face cream, in the episode "Rash Decisions."
+He sometimes goes overboard in treating his dog, Stella, as his favorite member of the family, much to Gloria's chagrin, and Jay is thrilled when he realizes that Joe is not allergic to Stella, but to Gloria's face cream, in the episode "Rash Decisions".
 Jay is farsighted (hyperopia).
 Jay served in the United States Navy during the Vietnam War.
-His birthday is April 1, as shown in the episode "Grill, Interrupted."
+His birthday is April 1, as shown in the episode "Grill, Interrupted".